theblackcat102/theblackcat102.github.io/_posts/2023-06-22-short-writeup-on-unpopular-opinions-on-ai.md

 So what's valuable then?
 Its the data which do not belongs to you.
 For on-premise deployment example, the solution and the data which was generated via this on-prem is valuable cause it bonds you (the service provider) and the enterprise (customer) together.
 For example a human feedback pipeline which is closely integrated with the customer stack and the customized module trained on this pipeline (ie LoRA).

-* Focus in building relationship with users
+### Focus in building relationship with users

 Subsequently after the popularization of LLM, you could now use in context learning prompts to solve any problem.
 So what's most valuable left is in creating a relationship with your users instead of creating a custom model/service stack to solve the problem.
+Thats a echo for the data moat problem, which I agrees 100%

 ## 2. Some predictions by the speaker : context and embedding

 Prior to word2vec understanding or query of text relies on building hard mapping of synonyms and antonyms of words.
 And word2vec would map word into a latent space where thinsg with similar meaning (the mapping) could be learned without supervised (unsupervised).
 But one problem with word2vec is that it would think Apple (the company) and the fruit are the same since it's learned on a word basis without considering the context.

-After word2vec we have the next big change which is Elmo, which is quite sad cause after 1 year there's BERT which does exactly the same problem but way faster due to the parallelism nature of transformer compared to recursive models (Bi-LSTM).
+After word2vec, we have the next big change which is Elmo, solving the "Apple" problem of word2vec.
+Its not really popular compared to Elmo because after a year there's BERT which tackles exactly the same problem but way faster due to the parallelism nature of transformer compared to recursive models (Bi-LSTM)

 And the next big innovation the speaker thinks would be context size, ie the numbers of tokens your model can handle and still do well.
 Current method relies on embedding method for long context via retrieve and append to the prompt strategy.
 But in and my experience, embedding method rarely exceed traditional search method in 90% scenario.
 Another issue with embedding is the number of information stored vs traditional reverse index method.
 One trick I saw again and again used to encode long article is a overlapping window method where you only encode few sentences as a embedding and move the sentence window forward until you reach the end of article.
 This method obviously would generate a large amount of embeddings representation the article, but its currently the most effective method.

 ## 3. Product managers who really knows ~~AI~~ ML